Joey Carew

 Michael Conrad "Joey" Carew (15 September 1937 – 8 January 2011) was a West Indian cricketer who played in 19 Tests from 1963 to 1972.

-An opening batsman and off-spin bowler Carew's sole Test century came against New Zealand at Eden Park in 1969.
+An opening batsman and off-spin bowler, Carew's sole Test century came against New Zealand at Eden Park in 1969.
 The previous year he put on 119 for the first wicket with Steve Camacho against England at Queen's Park Oval.
+In the victory over Australia in Brisbane in December 1968, he made 83 and 71 not out.

-Carew captained Trinidad and Tobago and was the first man to take the side to back-to-back Shell Shield titles.
+Carew captained Trinidad and Tobago and was the first man to take the side to consecutive Shell Shield titles.
 Carew went on to serve as a selector for West Indies cricket for 20 years, in three separate stints, retiring from the post in 2006.

 He was known to be a mentor to Brian Lara, whom he took in as a young teen.
 Christopher Martin-Jenkins once wrote of Carew: "Perhaps his greatest legacy to West Indies cricket, however, lies in the advice and encouragement he gave to a young left-hander from Santa Cruz in Trinidad.
 Brian Lara rewarded Joey Carew richly for the interest he showed in him."

-Carew lived throughout his life in the Woodbrook section of Port of Spain, not far from the house in which he was born and raised.
+Carew lived throughout his life in the Woodbrook district of Port of Spain, not far from the house in which he was born and raised.
 He attended Fatima College.
 In addition to his passion for cricket, he was a fan of horse-racing.
-His two sons are Michael Carew, a trainer for Trinidadian horse racing, and David Carew, a banker.
-Carew died aged 73 from arteriosclerosis.
+His two sons are Michael Carew, a trainer for Trinidadian horse-racing, and David Carew, a banker.
+Carew died in January 2011 from arteriosclerosis, aged 73.